Ice Tea or Iced Tea?

 than a steamy sweat drenched sage –leave sagacity to the autumn”

-One of our Serving Partners was revising their menu and asked me “is it Iced or Ice Tea?”
+One of our Serving Partners was revising their menu and asked me, “is it Ice Tea or Iced Tea?”

 Good question!
 So I thought I would look into the matter.
-This lead me to the quote above from Linda Solegato, which, in turn lead me on a slight detour.
+This leads me to the quote above from Linda Solegato, which, in turn, leads me on a slight detour.

-First, the quote.
+First, is the quote.
 Hot tea does evoke a sense of contemplation.
-So often we are gifted a few moments as the kettle boils water or the tea is steeping.
-How many great ideas or other inspirations have come from these ‘Tea Times’.
+We are often gifted a few moments as the kettle boils water or the tea is steeping.
+How many great ideas or other inspirations have come from these ‘Tea Times.’
 Or what do you call these between times?

-I know the time between the honk from the horn of the cab behind you and the light turning green is a New York minute.
-Maybe I’ll get to that term in a future post, and until then I’m going with Tea Time.
+I know the time between the honk from the cab’s horn behind you and the light turning green is a New York minute.
+Maybe I’ll get to that term in a future post, and until then, I’m going with Tea Time.

-I expect many will respond with the same moments of reflection are found as we refresh oursleves with a tall glass of cold tea.
-Yes, I am waiting to introduce the title term of this post for a bit of drama, as well as SEO benefits.
+I expect many will respond with the same moments of reflection as we refresh ourselves with a tall glass of cold tea.
+Yes, I am waiting to introduce the title term of this post for a bit of drama and SEO benefits.
 So, is there wisdom in a cold cuppa?
 I’ll leave that for yet another possible post.